pezzos/marko-cms/README.md

 # Marko CMS

-Marko CMS is a reusable static-site template that combines Markdown content, Eleventy layouts and Tailwind CSS.
+Marko CMS is a reusable static-site template that combines Markdown content and Eleventy layouts.
+A lightweight theme is provided via `static/assets/theme.css` with optional Tailwind CSS utilities.
 It is designed to be deployed on Cloudflare Pages and supports Formspree for forms and Staticman for comments.

 ## Installation